Internal Communications Metrics: The Four Steps You Need to Follow

 How to measure internal communications

-Like many operational processes, you need to start with an audit of your existing channels.
+Like many operational processes, you need to start by auditing your existing channels.
 Every internal communications strategy should operate with the full awareness of which channels you have, and which channels people use (these can be different things!).

 • Email